Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

   placement: auto,
 ) <symbol-data-example>

-Each Isabelle symbol roughly consists of four components: An ASCII representation of the symbol, a name, an optional #box[UTF-16] code point and a list of abbreviations for this symbol.
-These four are not the whole story, however for the sake of simplicity, we will skip some details.
+Each Isabelle symbol roughly consists of four components: An ASCII representation of the symbol, a name, an optional #box[UTF-16] code point, and a list of abbreviations for this symbol.
+These four are only part of the story; however, for the sake of simplicity, we will skip some details.

-As an example, let's say you write the implication $A ==> B$ in Isabelle.
-Within jEdit, you will see it written out as #isabelle(`A ⟹ B`), however internally the #isabelle(`⟹`) is an Isabelle symbol.
+As an example, let us say a user writes the implication $A ==> B$ in Isabelle.
+Within jEdit, they will see it written out as #isabelle(`A ⟹ B`)\; /* backslash is needed because otherwise typst thinks the semicolon ends the function call I guess? */ however, internally, the #isabelle(`⟹`) is an Isabelle symbol.
 Its corresponding data is outlined in @symbol-data-example.

 To deal with these symbols, #jedit uses a custom encoding called #emph(utf8isa).
 This encoding ensures that the user sees #isabelle(`A ⟹ B`) while the actual content of the underlying file is "`A \<Longrightarrow> B`".
 However, Isabelle has no trouble dealing with cases where the actual #isabelle(`⟹`) Unicode symbol is used within a file.

 There are a few reasons why this special system exists instead of just encoding the files in UTF-16 or UTF-8.
-Unicode is somewhat inconsistent when it comes to #sub[subscript] and #super[superscript] support (e.g. while the capital letters A to W exist in superscript, X Y and Z currently do not).
+Unicode is somewhat inconsistent regarding #sub[subscript] and #super[superscript] support (e.g. while the capital letters A to W exist in superscript, X, Y, and Z currently do not).
 Isabelle instead adds #isabelle(`\<^sub>`) and #isabelle(`\<^sup>`) prefixes to letters and numbers, which can also be nested.
-Additionally, by encoding theories with simple ASCII characters, they can be viewed with almost any font, and don't require more advanced Unicode support.
+Additionally, by encoding theories with simple ASCII characters, they can be viewed with almost any font and do not require more advanced Unicode support.

 // #TODO[
 //   Add explanation why this custom encoding is used instead of just unicode: